kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

 [Endpoint profile]({{root_url}}Glossary/#endpoint-profile-client-side-server-side) (EP profile) is a structured set of data that describes specific characteristics of an [endpoint]({{root_url}}Glossary/#endpoint-ep).

-The structure of both client-side and server-side endpoint profile is a customizable structured data set that describes specific characteristics of the endpoint.
 The profiles are used to attribute endpoints to [endpoint groups]({{root_url}}Glossary/#endpoint-group).
 Every endpoint profile comprises the *client-side*, *server-side* and *system* parts.

-The structure of both client-side and server-side parts of an endpoint profile are defined by [application]({{root_url}}Glossary/#kaa-application) developer using the [Apache Avro schema](http://avro.apache.org/docs/current/spec.html#schemas) format.
-Application developer can reuse and share certain data structures using the [common type library (CTL)]({{root_url}}Glossary/#common-type-library-ctl).
+To select an endpoint profile schema, [application]({{root_url}}Glossary/#kaa-application) developer uses the [common type library (CTL)]({{root_url}}Glossary/#common-type-library-ctl).

-The client-side structure is used during the SDK generation.
+The client-side profile schema is used during the SDK generation.
-Therefore, if you make changes to the client-side structure, you need to re-generate your SDK.
+Therefore, if you make changes to the client-side schema, you need to re-generate your SDK for the changes to take effect.
 For more information, see [Endpoint SDK]({{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs).

 The structure of the system part is identical across the applications and is used by [Kaa platform]({{root_url}}Glossary/#kaa-platform) to perform internal functions.
-Both client-side and server-side profile schemas are maintained within the corresponding application, with its own version that distinguishes it from the previous schemas.
-Multiple schema versions and the corresponding endpoint profiles can coexist within a single application.

 ## Client-side EP profile

-Initial values for the client-side part are specified by the the client developer using data schemas for the endpoint SDK.
+Client developer uses CTL to select a schema for the client-side EP profile.
-Then, the client-side endpoint profile is generated during registration of a new endpoint.
+Then, the client-side endpoint profile is generated during [registration of a new endpoint]({{root_url}}Programming-guide/Key-platform-features/Devices-provisioning-and-registration/#endpoint-registration).

 The client-side endpoint profile can be updated at run time using an SDK API call.
+After the SDK requested a profile update, the new profile is checked against the [profile filters]({{root_url}}Glossary/#profile filter) on the server side.
-After the SDK requested a profile update, the group membership of the endpoint is re-evaluated and updated to match the new endpoint profile.
+Based on the checking results, the group membership of the endpoint is re-evaluated and updated to match the new EP profile.
-Think about the client-side profile schema as of a structured data set of your endpoint application that will later be available to you in Kaa server and may change due to your client application logic or device state.
+The client-side EP profile can change due to your client application logic or device state.
-The client-side endpoint profile is unidirectionally synchronized, and thus should not be considered as a means to temporarily store endpoint data in the [Kaa cluster]({{root_url}}Glossary/#kaa-cluster).
+Since the client-side EP profile is unidirectionally synchronized, it should not be considered as a means to temporarily store endpoint data in the [Kaa cluster]({{root_url}}Glossary/#kaa-cluster).
-When your client application logic or device state changes, the new client profile schema will then be available on [Kaa sever]({{root_url}}Glossary/#kaa-server).
 Endpoints cannot retrieve the profile information back from the Kaa cluster.
 The endpoint SDK does not persist the profile information over the endpoint reboots.
 However, it detects profile data changes and submits the new data to the Kaa cluster as a profile update.